0820LL/0820LL/README.md

 👋 Hi, there~

-👀 I’m interested in bioinformatics, pipelines, AI.
+👀 I’m interested in AI, LLM, Agent, bioinformatics.

-🌱 I’m currently learning Nextflow/nf-core, Galaxy, English.
+🌱 I’m currently learning langchain, Nextflow/nf-core, Galaxy, English.

 💞️ I’m looking for a job that can be based in Australia or remote.

-📫 How to reach me 0820LL@163.com
+📫 How to reach me 17610625088@qq.com

 🐛